talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_1.md

 and remains the model used by modern languages—including Python today.

 In Python, the Python sockets API is a library that calls the lower-level C sockets API.
-At least on Unixlikes.
+At least on Unixlikes systems.
 On other platforms, it will call whatever API that OS exposes for network communication.

 ## The Python socket API